 Initiation of DAA therapy for HCV-negative recipients of a non-liver allograft from an HCV-viremic donor can occur prophylactically/preemptively (ie, perioperatively without confirmation of viremia in the recipient) or reactively after documentation of HCV viremia.
-The goal is to undertake DAA therapy as early as clinically possible to avoid the development of acute hepatitis and other complications of HCV infection.
-Emerging data suggest that initiating prophylactic/preemptive DAA therapy before viremia occurs may reduce the likelihood of complications, such as FCH (Bethea, 2019); (Cypel, 2019); (Kapila, 2019); (Woolley, 2019); (Durand, 2018).
-A prophylactic/preemptive treatment approach may also allow for a shorter duration of DAA therapy in non-liver transplant recipients of organs from HCVviremic donors (Woolley, 2019).
+The goal is to undertake DAA therapy as early as clinically possible to minimize the duration of HCV viremia in the recipient and avoid the development of acute hepatitis and other non-hepatic complications of HCV infection.
+Initiating prophylactic/preemptive DAA therapy before viremia occurs may reduce the likelihood of complications, such as FCH, acute HCV-related glomerulonephritis, acute pancreatitis, acute cellular rejection, and allograft vasculopathy (Gidea, 2020); (Schlendorf, 2020); (Bethea, 2019); (Cypel, 2019); (Kapila, 2019); (Woolley, 2019); (Molnar, 2019); (Durand, 2018).
+A prophylactic/preemptive treatment approach may also allow for a shorter duration of DAA therapy in non-liver transplant recipients of organs from HCV-viremic donors (Woolley, 2019).
 A recent trial evaluated the use glecaprevir/pibrentasvir combined with ezetimibe 10 mg (as an inhibitor of HCV entry) in 30 recipients of nonhepatic organs (lung, heart, kidney) from HCV-viremic donors.
 The drugs were administered with 1 dose before and for 7 days after transplantation.
 With this short therapy, none of the 30 individuals developed chronic HCV infection.
 It is unknown if infection occurred and was rapidly cleared or if it was prevented entirely (Feld, 2020).
 Although intriguing, short duration approaches are not currently recommended outside of a clinical trial setting and have only been studied in the context of non-liver transplantation.